No. 1 seed Iga Swiatek advances to 4th round at U.S. Open - NBC Sports

 NEW YORK – No. 1 seed Iga Swiatek beat Lauren Davis 6-3, 6-4 to advance to the fourth round at the U.S. Open.

 Swiatek won the last five games of the second set and has a potential path to a U.S. Open championship that does not include any past tournament champions.
-With Serena Williams headed into retirement following her loss Friday, there’s not a single past champion still playing in the tournament.
+With Serena Williams headed into retirement following her loss, there’s not a single past champion still playing in the tournament.

 That could open the door for Swiatek – and with all eyes now on the player plastered on a Times Square billboard ad